theronic/eacl/README.md

 EACL would like to support all the main web programming frameworks, but right now is built for Clojure + Datahike.

 If I can find some funding, I am happy to keep working on it and spend some time speeding it up.

+## State of the Project: (Early Alpha)

+The core of the engine is ~400 lines and currently has a slow implementation backed by Datahike.
+It is actively used for access control in the [Bridge](https://www.tradebridge.app/) eCommerce implementation.

 ## Order of Execution